bourquejulien/devops-cs2024-team-exemple/README-EN.md

 - The name of the cluster
 - The domain name, according to your Helm charts: team{team number}.dev.cs2024.one

-All these steps must be scripted so than can be easily reproducible.
+All these steps must be scripted to be easily reproducible.
 You need to refer to the Helm and Azure cli documentation to complete this step.

 > An exemple (``deploy-aks.sh``) is provided.
 You can start from there.